 |No. of workshops/ awareness program against sexual harassment carried out ||14 |

 |Nature of action taken by the employer/ District Officer ||Appropriate action taken |

 DIVIDEND DISTRIBUTION POLICY

-In accordance with the Regulation 43A of Securities and Exchange Boardof India (Listing Obligations and Disclosure Requirements) Regulations 2015 the Bank hasformulated a Dividend Distribution Policy and the same is annexed herewith as AnnexureIII.
-The policy has been displayed on the Bank's website atwww.federalbank.co.in.
+In accordance with the Regulation 43A of Securities and Exchange Boardof India (Listing Obligations and Disclosure Requirements) Regulations 2015 the Bank hasformulated a Dividend Distribution Policy.
+The policy has been displayed on the Bank'swebsite at https:/www.federalbank.co.in/our-commitments.

 Policy on Board Diversity of the Bank mainly depends on thequalifications for appointment of Directors of the Bank as contained in the BankingRegulation Act 1949 and satisfying the Fit and Proper Criteria for directors as per theregulatory requirement of RBI.